 La bella vita comes at a cost, but you don’t need to break the bank for your trip to Italy!
 Like in most European destinations, Italy offers a wide range of prices for attractions, food, accommodation, and travel.
 How much you spend on your trip to Italy depends largely on what time of year you go and your travel preferences.
 Booking your tickets in advance with Omio can help you offset many of the travel costs.

 What time of year is best for you to travel to Italy?

 High season in Italy is from June to August.
 You’ll enjoy the height of summer with the lovely Italian sun and lots of gelato.
 Don't forget that seasonal prices in Italy will be inflated and expect swarms of travelers at all of the main attractions.
-If you’re set on traveling during high season, consider visiting less popular Italian destinations that still provide you with a unique experience while traveling Italy.
+If you’re set on travelking during high season, consider visiting less popular Italian destinations that still provide you with a unique experience while travelling Italy.
 Off-the-beaten-path destinations include areas outside of capital cities such as Bergamo, Como, and Parma, which are all located in Lombardy, just outside of Milan.